wp-plugins/formatting-correcter/readme.txt

 == Changelog ==

+= 1.1.3 =
+* NEW : Simplify the h1, h2, h3, etc. header tags to remove unneeded data

 = 1.1.2 =
 * NEW : Show that the link is an attachment if so
 * NEW : add the Edit link in the tabs